-Switzerland, most notably Zermatt, has some of the best mountain restaurants in the world.
-Often these are smallish wooden chalets located just off the piste and offering a cosy ambience and a great selection of food and wine.
+Switzerland has some of the best mountain restaurants in the world.
+Often these are cosy, wooden chalets, located just off the piste, serving a great selection of local foods and wine.

 Make sure to indulge in some delicious local dishes that will fuel your skiing for the afternoon, such as rösti or fondue made with local cheese.
 Don’t miss sampling the famous Swiss chocolate while you’re there either.